Shysto/yolov8-training/README.md

 - YOLOv8 x-large: `'YOLOv8x'`

 The model's weights will be automatically downloaded inside the folder [`./weights`](./weights/) the first time.

+You can also validate, resume training, or fine tune a model from a specific checkpoint file, by providing its path using the `-m` option in combination of the `--val_only`, `--pretrained`, or `--resume` options.

 More details about these models can be found on the [official website of Ultralytics](https://docs.ultralytics.com/models/yolov8/).